The Konrad Artificial

 human self by recording how those structures can fail in characteristic ways.

-For example, by manipulating Konrad's command parameters it is possible to simulate the
+command parameters it is possible to simulate the sort of incompletely

-sort of incompletely connected, pointer-corrupt, experientially skewed, or
+connected, pointer-corrupt, experientially skewed, or abnormally structured

 ·